Skip to main content

 For an employer to mitigate liability, a wellness program must be genuinely voluntary.
 This concept is more complex than it appears.
 True voluntary participation means an employee’s decision to join or abstain from the program has no bearing on their employment status or access to benefits.

-The (ADA) scrutinizes wellness programs that include medical inquiries or examinations, permitting them only when they are part of a voluntary health program.
+The Americans with Disabilities Act (ADA) scrutinizes wellness programs that include medical inquiries or examinations, permitting them only when they are part of a voluntary health program.
 If an employee feels pressured to participate ∞ either through direct encouragement from a supervisor or through substantial financial incentives ∞ the voluntary nature of the program can be legally challenged.
 In such cases, the employer’s shield of protection weakens, and its responsibility for the outcomes, including side effects, grows.

 Defining the Scope of Employment